mungitoperrito/mixed-old-stuff/README.md

 # various
-Bits and pieces of code
+Small projects, code snippets, and other bits and pieces